rayererer/nix-config/README.md

 ## TODO:

+- [ ] Somehow use hyprshade or other blue-light filter app, could maybe just make script/picker for hyprshade, might not even need to download it outside of using it inside a nix shell.
 - [ ] Fix so the secondary colors actually work in ghostty (they seem not to).
 - [ ] Fix more portable configuring of zen browser, including saving vimium config and zen mods.
 (On my way in feature/zen-syncing)
 - [ ] Make discords directory and make it have multiple and include a default (basically like browser and terminal)